 1. Samson Meteor Mic – $69.90

 The Samson Meteor Mic was recommended on this list mainly because of 3 factors.
 Firstly, it’s really inexpensive.
 With such a low investment, you’ll be getting a condenser quality microphone that should record pretty fair sounding voice recordings and perhaps some acoustic instruments.
 Secondly, it’s really small.
-As I find myself travelling more and more, the Samson Meteor Mic is small enough to be put into the pocket of my jacket or jeans.
+As I find myself traveling more and more, the Samson Meteor Mic is small enough to be put into the pocket of my jacket or jeans.
 I love how the legs of the microphone folds up nicely.
 Lastly, there is a monitoring knob and mute button on the microphone!
 This means you can control your monitoring level on the microphone itself.
 The mute button comes in handy when you need to quickly mute the microphone usually when in a Skype or Webinar call.

 Oh, the Samson Meteor works with your iPad too. 🙂

-Ins: Small & easy to carry, nice mute feature and inexpensive!
+Ins: Small & easy to carry, nice mute feature, and inexpensive!

 Outs: Can sound inferior to other USB microphones.